aleshaleksey/fansys23/spells.md

 ## Spellcasting basics

 Spells are a subset of supernatural powers that mortals have learned to channel by following certain procedures.
 Entities that cast spells are referred to here as "**casters**".
 Spells can be either "**local**" or "**global**".
-Spells  ALWAYS involve a combination of one or more of the following:

 ___
 ### Casting spells and components